hakonanes/pyvista/doc/user-guide/jupyter/trame.rst

 Installation
 ++++++++++++

-Using pip, you can set up your jupyter environment with:
+Using pip, you can set up your Jupyter environment with:

 .. code::